 Add a little extra something to your warm beverage with flavorful homemade marshmallows.
-For a fun, kid-friendly snow day activity, check out McCormick’s Easy Marshmallows Guide to create pillowy homemade marshmallows in flavors.
+For a fun, kid-friendly snow day activity, create pillowy homemade marshmallows in fun flavors.
 It will have to be a special occasion to make these ooey gooey treats but it will be worth it when you taste them!

 Peppermint Homemade Marshmallows